The History of The Camarda Bookcase

 Operation Bedtime Stories (OHHOBS).

-bedtime stories to their children right before deploying.
+to record themselves reading bedtime stories to their children just before deployment.

 - Books donated to